Vega Build Flavors

 const content = await ApiService.getContent();

-**The script creates the starter template files that are then customized with your actual URLs.
-Once the above changes are done and your .env files are setup with the correct settings, you can build targeted versions of your app by triggering the specific build scripts from package.json file, please to refer section d.2 in Manual Mode below to see what these scripts look like. **
+The script creates starter template files that you then customize with your actual URLs.
+Once your .env files are set up with the correct settings, you can build targeted versions of your app by triggering the specific build scripts from package.json (see section d.2 in Manual Mode below).

 • Check that npm install was run after dependency addition